tensorflow/community/sigs/jvm/SIG-request.md

 ## What initial problems will the group tackle?

-* Providing a new set of high-level API and features in Java or other languages running on JVMs
+* Providing a new set of high-level API and features for ML development in Java or other languages running on JVMs
-    * New repositories under the TensorFlow organization will host the code for the new libraries, with their own release dates
+    * Having their own repositories under the TensorFlow organization, these artifacts will be released independently of TensorFlow, which will speed up the deliveries of new features to the end-users.
-    * Features could be merged faster by allowing some members of the community to do code reviews
+    * Pull requests could be merged faster by allowing some members of the community to do code reviews
 * Establish an official communication channel for discussion related to TensorFlow on JVM
     * Right now, discussions are spread on different channels, such as the unofficial google group or on top of different GitHub issues
+* Work with Google team to extract the current Java client out of the main repository
+    * As it has been proposed in [RFC: Modular Tensorflow](https://github.com/tensorflow/community/pull/77), there is an interest to move portions of TensorFlow unrelated to the core out of the main repository.
+    * The actual Java client is a good candidate for gaining his own repository.

 The outcome of the initial discussions of this group will be to identify what features should be addressed first.
-Here is some ideas:
+Here is some suggestions:

-* Eager execution mode in the Java core client
+* Eager execution mode in the Java client
-* `tensorflow-java`: Utility library on top of the core client to simplify usage of TensorFlow in Java, such as multi-dimensional array accessors.
+* `tensorflow-utils` artifact: Utility library on top of the core client to simplify usage of TensorFlow in Java, such as multi-dimensional array accessors.
-* `tensorflow-java-models`: Modelisation in Java of pretrained TensorFlow models.
+* `tensorflow-models` artifact: Modelisation in Java of pretrained TensorFlow models.

 ## What modes of communication do you intend to use?